 Submissions now must include all doi numbers for all references, when available.
 Please be sure your submissions comply with this requirement to avoid delays in publication.

-We are currently processing articles for Issue 1 for 2016.
+We just released our second issue for 2016.
 We have numerous articles in queue for publication - check back soon for more great research!

 NOTE: Only works listed under "articles" are peer-reviewed.
 Others are selected by editorial review.